Andrej-Kautsevich/RS-SCHOOL-projects/typescript-essentials/index.md

     > * Ensures forward compatibility.
 With enumerations, your code is less likely to fail if someone changes the values corresponding to the member names in the future.

     A union type describes a value that can be one of several types.
 This flexibility can be helpful when a value isn't under control.
 It uses the vertical bar or pipe (|) to separate each type.
 An intersection type combines two or more types to create a new type that has all properties of the existing types.
 It uses the ampersand (&) to separate each type, or you can use lyteral types to provide exact values to variables.
 Object type such as array declare syntax: `primitive[]` or `Array<'type'>`.
 TypeScript provides the Tuple type for array that contains values of mixed types.
 To declare a Tuple, use the syntax `variableName: [type, type, ...]`.
 All this provide reducing the likelihood of runtime errors and improving overall code quality.
+3. From this module, I got an overview of interfaces in TypeScript.
+Interfaces are used to:

+    > * Create shorthand names for commonly used types and get the benefit of Intellisense and type checking.
+    > * Drive consistency across a set of objects because every object that implements the interface operates under the same type definitions.
+    > * Describe existing JavaScript APIs and clarify function parameters and return types.

+    So, interfaces are useful when working with a team of developers to ensure that proper values are being passed into properties, constructors, or functions.
+Interfaces are also useful when working with JavaScript libraries like jQuery.